marsdrums/ReSTIR-reworking/README.md

 ![](./images/cosine.png)

-When we decide how to shoot rays, we refer to a PDF - probability density function.
-Uniform sampling, and cosine-weighted sampling are two examples of PDFs.
-The PDF tells "how likely" it is to shoot a ray in a certain direction.
+When determining how to shoot rays, we rely on a PDF (probability density function).
+Examples of PDFs include uniform sampling and cosine-weighted sampling.
+The PDF defines the likelihood of shooting a ray in a specific direction.

-When drawing samples from a non-uniform PDF, rays tend to cluster, and some directions are sampled more often than others.
-To compensate for such a preference, the radiance coming from any direction must be divided by how likely it is to to pick that specific direction.
+When samples are drawn from a non-uniform PDF, rays tend to cluster, with some directions being sampled more frequently than others.
+To account for this bias, the radiance from any given direction must be divided by the likelihood of selecting that direction.
 For example, this is how the lambertian component is computed in a ray-traced context:

 ```glsl
 // compute diffuse component for uniform PDF